jofaval/robust-search/doc/en/parameters.md

 | options.ignoreChars   |    no    | `String[]` | Ignores the given chars.          | `false` |

 ## Almost/Unalike parameters
-**Returns** `Boolean`
+Compare two strings to see if they are almost the same they are not almost the same **Returns** `Boolean`
 | name                      | required |    type   | description                                                              | default |
 |---------------------------|:--------:|:---------:|--------------------------------------------------------------------------|:-------:|